What is the process to calculate descent rate?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-Descent Rate = Change in Altitude / Time Taken for Descent
+Descent Rate = Altitude Loss (in feet or meters) / Time Taken (in seconds or minutes)

 Subscribe